wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 3.8.8 =
+- Added a discount coupon feature to the shopping cart.
+You can now configure discount coupon via the Simple cart settings -> Coupon/Discount menu
+- View link now shows the order details
+- fixed a bug where the shipping price wasn't properly showing for more than $1000
+- WordPress 3.7 compatibility

 = 3.8.7 =
 - Changed a few function names and made them unique to reduce the chance of a function name conflict with another plugin.